open-dai/opendai-ckan/README.md

 - /package/:id to get the Package Metadata

 These API will allow to federate and catalogue APIs present in the API Manager from a CKAN portal of a federation system like the HOMER one.

+This service is developed as part of the Open-DAI platform (http://www.open-dai.eu) and released with a GPL v2 licence.